aibangjuxin/knowledge/gcp/big-memroy-cpu-analysis.md

 ### 5.3.
 Pod Disruption Budgets (PDB)

 For applications with a small number of replicas (like the minimum of 2 mentioned in the user scenario) and high availability requirements, configuring a PodDisruptionBudget (PDB) is crucial.
-A PDB limits the number of Pods of an application that can be simultaneously unavailable during voluntary disruptions (such as node maintenance, jiqun upgrades causing node drains, or jiqun scale-downs).20
+A PDB limits the number of Pods of an application that can be simultaneously unavailable during voluntary disruptions (such as node maintenance, clusters upgrades causing node drains, or clusters scale-downs).20

 - **`minAvailable`**: Specifies the number or percentage of Pods that must remain available at any time.
 For a Deployment with at least 2 replicas, setting `minAvailable` to `1` means that during a voluntary disruption, at least 1 Pod will remain running, thus preventing a complete service outage.
 - **Example Configuration**: